Co-Parenting Disputes: Solve It or Lawyer Up?

 - Relationship damage: Legal action almost always escalates hostility, making future cooperation harder.

-- Emotional toll on children: Kids are perceptive.
-They feel the tension increase even when you think you're shielding them.
+- Emotional toll on children: Kids feel the tension increase even when you think you're shielding them.

 Staying Quiet Too Long